 But there is a better way.
 Many organizations are turning to cloud-based e-procurement solutions to achieve greater visibility into their organization’s indirect/MRO materials spend, without frustrating buyers with unreasonable compliance features and limited choices.
 While these solutions are certainly a step up from manual procurement processes, at EqualLevel, we believe that procurement leaders need more than visibility and flexibility, they need intelligence.

 Leveraging the power of advanced data analytics and emerging artificial intelligence technologies, the EqualLevel Savings Advisor (ELSA) doesn’t just document what was purchased, when, by whom and for how much, but, most critically, it will capture the user justification for any choice that diverges from established corporate procurement parameters in a structured report that can be analyzed by management.
 We call this “the power to know.”

-The intelligence garnered from system records like the EqualLevel Savings Advisor Report, which shows items purchased, lower priced exact match or substitute options, and justification entered by shopper, can also prove to be a valuable resource in strengthening supplier relationships.
+The intelligence garnered from system records like the EqualLevel Savings Advisor Report, which shows items purchased, lower-priced exact match or substitute options, and justification entered by the shopper can also prove to be a valuable resource in strengthening supplier relationships.

 Remember, commerce is a two-way street.
 Both buyer and seller derive value from an e-procurement solution if it is to achieve its optimal potential.
-With data in hand, procurement leaders can demonstrate to suppliers where they may be falling short of customer requirements and give them the opportunity to improve.
-For example, maybe the supplier was the lowest price option on X occasions, but did not get the order for Y reasons.
-This insight into what buyers were thinking as they made their choices can help suppliers make the adjustments necessary to be more competitive.
+With data in hand, procurement leaders can demonstrate to suppliers where they may be falling short of customer requirements and allow them to improve.
+For example, maybe the supplier was the lowest price option on X occasions but did not get the order for Y reasons.
+This insight into what buyers thought as they made their choices can help suppliers make the adjustments necessary to be more competitive.
 Again, the objective is not to beat up suppliers and force them to lower their prices, but to help guide discussions and structure contracts, catalog and service offerings to more effectively meet the needs of both buying and selling organizations.